* How to keep from getting the blue light blues

 * Plus how to protect your eyes from indoor UV

-Of course screen protectors are an easy step to blocking blue light, but if you want to get serious about customizing your set up for eye protection and to reduce blue light issues, this monitor is designed with an “eye care” feature that has flicker-free backlighting (which prevents eye strain and headaches) and a built-in blue light filter.
+Of course, screen protectors are an easy step to blocking blue light, but if you want to get serious about customizing your setup for eye protection, try a monitor.
+This one from Asus can reduce blue light issues and is designed with an “eye care” feature that has flicker-free backlighting (which prevents eye strain and headaches) along with a built-in blue light filter.
 You can also adjust its position to minimize neck strain while working.

 Asus Eye Care Monitor

 Any pair of eyeglasses at Warby Parker can be made with blue light filtering lenses.
 We love this Felix pair’s shape for men’s faces, and it comes in a few different colors including this Chamomile Fade.
 These are hand-polished and made with Akulon-coated screws for added durability.
 Warby Parker gives you the option to try on lenses at home and see which ones fit your face the best before ordering them with your prescription and blue light blocking capabilities.
 Their blue light filtering lenses are scratch-resistant, anti-reflective and block 100% of UV rays coming off of screens.

 Felix Warby Parker Lenses

 Felix Gray specializes in blue light filtering lenses in a variety of styles and widths for men and women’s faces.
 These 50’s frames are given a modern twist with a playful and artful design.
 These come in two different colors including this Sazerac Crystal turtle shell-type look and a solid black option.
 They’re unisex so you can share them with your girlfriend, wife or partner easily.
 Finally, they’re made of high-quality metal and acetate materials to ensure they last you a while.